Grovestins's cavalry raid

-Grovestins' cavalry raid was a military expedition in Northern France by a brigade of the Dutch States Army between 10 June 1712 and 28 July 1712 under the command of Major-General Frederik Sirtema van Grovestins during the final stages of the War of the Spanish Succession.
+Grovestins' cavalry raid was a successful raid carried out in Champagne, France, by a Dutch States Army brigade under Major-general Frederik Sirtema van Grovestins between 10 June 1712 and 28 July 1712 during the final stages of the War of the Spanish Succession.

 Background

 Cavalry raids were part of the strategy of petty warfare used by both sides during the War of the Spanish Succession.
 They were used to intentionally terrorise civilians in disputed areas or areas under enemy occupation, attack enemy supply lines and supply stores and to capture plunder to help finance the war effort.
 One of the forms petty warfare took was the exactions of ransoms in the form of money from municipal authorities to prevent their communities from being pillaged and burnt by raiders.

 These ransoms were agreed upon in formal treaties and were usually secured by the raiders taking civilian hostages or the threat of violence in the case of noncompliance.
 The practice was so widespread that local authorities usually allowed affected citizens to offset the ransoms with the taxes they normally paid, as then only state governments would be affected by the lost revenue.

 The motivation for Grovestins's cavalry raid was the noncompliance regarding a ransom agreed between Dutch raiders and the intendant des finances of Champagne and the Three Bishoprics in 1708.
 The Bishoprics claimed they owed their ransom money to the Electoral Palatinate and not the Dutch Republic, an argument which failed to persuade the Dutch.
 The perceived failure to pay the ransom motivated the States General of the Netherlands to order a raid in the Three Bishoprics to force the ransom money to be paid.
 (Note: A Resolution of the States General to that effect can be found in the Dutch Nationaal Archief.)